htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     The time when the job completed, or undefined if the job has not yet completed.
 Measured in the number of seconds since the epoch (00:00:00 UTC, Jan 1, 1970).
-Note that older versions of HTCondor initialzed :ad-attr:`CompletionDate` to the integer 0, so job ads from older versions of HTCondor might have a 0 CompletionDate for jobs which haven't completed.
+Note that older versions of HTCondor initialized :ad-attr:`CompletionDate` to the integer 0, so job ads from older versions of HTCondor might have a 0 CompletionDate for jobs which haven't completed.

-:classad-attribute-def:`ConcurrencyLimits`
+:classad-attribute-def:`Concurrency Limits`
     A string list, delimited by commas and space characters.
 The items in the list identify named resources that the job requires.
 The value can be a ClassAd expression which, when evaluated in the context of the job ClassAd and a matching machine ClassAd, results in a string list.

-:classad-attribute-def:`CondorPlatform`
+:classad-attribute-def:`Condor Platform`
     A string that describes the operating system version that the `condor_submit` command that submitted this job was built for.
 Note this may be different that the operating system that is actually running.